nskoro/WheelFitness/UI/README.md

-# WheelFitness
+# CodeFit
-FitBit Game similar to Wheel of Fortune
+a FitBit Game

 ### Install `ionic` utility with the following command: